mathletedev/bytelr/README.md

-# Web

-This is the client side of Bytelr!
+# This project is discontinued due to the fact that Vercel does not support websockets